|

 For those interested in natural attractions and outdoor adventures, Alba Iulia is a good starting point for exploring the Apuseni and Retezat parks.

-The Alba Iulia citadel, designed by Italian architect Giovanni Morando Visconti, was built between 1716 and 1735, using the Vauban military architectural system—the largest of this kind in Southeastern Europe.
 The fortress is outstanding both for its architectural elements and for the beauty of its six gates, unique in European military structures.
 Doubtless the artists, sculptors Johann Koning, Johan Vischer and Giuseppe Tencalla, had been inspired by ancient mythology.

-About 7.2 miles of ramparts made of brick and quarry stones form a seven-point star shape with seven bastions (Eugene of Savoia, St. Stefan, The Trinity, St. Michael, St. Carol, St. Capistrano and St. Elisabeth) guarded by six monumental gates.
+About 7.2 miles of ramparts made of brick and quarry stones form a seven-point star shape with seven bastions (Eugene of Savoia,

 The gates, valuable samples of early baroque style, have served as a model for 18th century Transylvanian architecture.

-Princely Palace (Palatul Princiar)
+(Palatul Princiar)

 The Princely Palace, built in the 16th century, was Prince Mihai Viteazul’s residence during the first political unification of Romanians in the 1600s.
 Following Ottoman and Tatar invasions the palace was destroyed.
 During the rule of princes Gábor Bethlen and George II Rakoczi the palace was restored but not to its previous condition.
 From 1700 on, the building was used as military barracks.